New York City

 It's love at first sight when the Empire State Building comes into view, and the Statue of Liberty awes even the most blase tourist.
 Broadway shows will wow you; browsing Bloomingdale's will amaze you.
 The views from the Staten Island Ferry are a knockout, and downtown nightlife will keep you busy in the city that never sleeps.

-The Bronx has experienced some gentrification, creating attractions beyond the Bronx Zoo, such as the New York Botanical Garden, Yankee Stadium, City Island (which has the feel of a New England village) and Woodlawn Cemetery -- the final resting place of Duke Ellington, George M. Cohan, Miles Davis, F.W.
-Woolworth, J.C.
-Penney and R.H.
-Macy.
+The Bronx has experienced some gentrification, creating attractions beyond the Bronx Zoo, such as the New York Botanical Garden, Yankee Stadium, City Island (which has the feel of a New England village) and Woodlawn Cemetery -- the final resting place of Duke Ellington, Celia Cruz, Herman Melville, Miles Davis, J.C.
+Penney and Elizabeth Cady Stanton.

-Meanwhile, Queens offers the Queens Museum of Art, memorabilia from two World's Fairs, a fabulous panoramic model of New York City, contemporary art at Public School No. 1, and vibrant ethnic neighborhoods like Asian Flushing, Greek Astoria and Indian Jackson Heights.
+Meanwhile, Queens offers the Queens Museum, Citi Field (home of the Mets), the Jamaica Bay Wildlife Refuge, contemporary art at Public School No. 1, and vibrant ethnic neighborhoods like Flushing (Asian), Astoria (Greek) and Jackson Heights (Indian and Latin American).

-Beyond the ferry terminal, Staten Island has a cultural center at Snug Harbor, its own zoo and a Tibetan art museum.
-Richmondtown also features a collection of New York City buildings, some as old as 300 years.
+Beyond the ferry terminal, Staten Island has a cultural center at Snug Harbor, its own zoo and a Tibetan art museum, as well as historic Richmond Town (with buildings and artifacts dating back to the 1600s).

 --written by Theodore W. Scull